CharlesKariuki-001/AI-Lab/README.md

 ---

 ## My AI Journey Here
-Started with simple classifiers, now pushing boundaries like AI for SDGs.
+Started with simple classifiers, now pushing boundaries.
 AI-Lab is my proof of concept zone experiments that show I can train, deploy, and secure models.
 Inspired by late-night Kaggle sessions, it's raw learning with real results.

 ## Planned Builds
 - End-to-End ML: From data to deployment.